 Figure 2 - Relation to IETF Standards

 The SDP standard has a pivotal status in this architecture.
-In the following description it is used to carry session descriptions in MGCP.
+We will see in the following description that we also use it to carry session descriptions in MGCP.

 6.3 Relation to RFC 3435 and ABNF Grammar